 In order to obtain FDA approval of any of our product candidates, we must submit to the FDA a New Drug Application, or NDA, which demonstrates that the product candidate is safe for humans and effective for its intended use.
 This demonstration requires significant research and animal tests, which are referred to as preclinical studies, as well as human tests, which are referred to as clinical trials.

+We have several drug candidates in various stages of clinical testing.
+We are currently enrolling patients in a 21-day Phase II multi-dose safety study of OxytrexTM in patients with severe osteoarthritic pain.
+We expect to complete patient enrollment in this safety study in the second quarter of 2003.
+Clinical data from this study is expected to support further clinical studies of OxytrexTM.
+If clinical data from the 21-day Phase II study does not support further clinical studies of OxytrexTM and other drug candidates that utilize technology we licensed from Albert Einstein College of Medicine.

-We have four product candidates in various stages of clinical trials including MorVivaTM (previously known as PTI-501 (injectable morphine) and PTI-555 (oral morphine)), OxyTrexTM (previously known as PTI-801), PTI-701 and PTI-601.
-We have completed multiple pharmacokinetic Phase I or Phase II studies for MorVivaTM or OxyTrexTM, and we are designing and conducting clinical trials to demonstrate the safety and efficacy of these two drug candidates in different clinical settings of pain.
-In October we announced a pilot program directed at the treatment of irritable bowel syndrome (IBS) with low-dose opioid antagonist.
-We will have to commit substantial time and additional resources to conducting further preclinical and clinical studies in several types of pain before we can submit NDAs with respect to any of these product candidates.
-Our other product candidates are at a much earlier stage of development and will require extensive preclinical and clinical testing before we can make any decision to proceed with their clinical development.
+We have designed and plan to initiate in the second quarter of 2003 a Phase III clinical trial of OxytrexTM to demonstrate the safety and efficacy of OxytrexTM in non-malignant, documented severe chronic low back pain.
+In addition, in October 2002 we announced a pilot program directed at the treatment of Irritable Bowel Syndrome (IBS) with low-dose opioid antagonist.
+We will have to commit substantial time and additional resources to conducting further preclinical and clinical studies in several types of pain before we can submit NDAs with respect to any of our product candidates.

-Human clinical trials are very expensive and difficult to design and implement, in part because they are subject to rigorous requirements.
+Clinical trials are very expensive and difficult to design and implement, in part because they are subject to rigorous requirements.
 The clinical trial process is also time consuming.
-We estimate that clinical trials of our leading product candidates will take a minimum of three years or more to complete.
-If we or the FDA believe that participating patients are being exposed to unacceptable health risks, we will have to suspend our clinical trials.
-Furthermore, failure can occur at any stage of the trials, and we could encounter problems that cause us to abandon clinical trials or to repeat clinical studies.
+Furthermore, if we or the FDA believe that participating patients are being exposed to unacceptable health risks, we will have to suspend our clinical trials.
+Failure can occur at any stage of the trials, and we could encounter problems that cause us to abandon clinical trials or to repeat clinical studies.